Dillon-Z-Dong/astro-coord-conversion/README.md

 Todo:
 - Conversions to galactic, ecliptic coordinates
-- performance improvements for large sets of coordinates
-- fix line highlighting in UI
+- More informative messages in message box